friflo/Friflo.Json.Fliox/Engine/README.md

 This features is work in progress.
 TODO:

+- [ ] Update index by all methods adding, removing or updating a link component
-- [ ] Removed link relationship from index if entity is deleted
+- [ ] Remove link component from index if entity is deleted
+- [ ] Remove link component from linking entity if linked entity is deleted

 <br/>